 Internal crypto transfers

 In some exchanges you can transfer crypto from one place to another internally; some have different ‘wallets’ or ‘accounts’ for different things.
 For example, OKEX have a ‘funding account’ and a ‘trading account’ while Binance have wallets for various purposes that you can transfer to and from.

-If you’re familiar with Hyperfund, they also have various internal accounts that you move rewards between, each of which have different functionality.
+If you’re familiar with other platforms, you'll find they often have various internal accounts/wallets that you move rewards between, each of which have different functionality.

 In most cases, these are simply containers used to keep things separate and make it easier for you and the technology to manage.
 Any transfers here are carried out internally by the technology or platform, not on a public blockchain.

 In traditional banking, you could think of this as moving funds between your accounts within the same bank eg between your checking and savings accounts.*